 If, however, you are looking for a box at a good price for running Kodi, streaming your own media library, or torrenting content, then this new WeChip box has everything you need in a very nice little bundle.
 There are cheaper options on the market, but this box has a few additional features that many will be happy to pay a few dollars more for.

 Let’s take a closer look so you can decide whether the WeChip V10 Plus is the right Android TV box for you.

 Released in 2021, this is the 10th box that WeChip has developed, and each release is just getting better and better in terms of features and value for your money.

-You can have short product description here.
-It can be added as and enable/disable toggle option from which user can have control on it.
+You can have a short product description here.
+It can be added as an enable/disable toggle option from which the user can have control on it.